pjabadesco/slim-restapi-gae/README.md

-## Setting up Slim Framework for REST API
+## Setting up Slim Framework for REST API and Google App Engine + Cloud SQL + memcached

 Slim is the 2nd fastest api server in the planet, next to Phalcon.